Central Bucks School District Smart Racetrack Robotics Competition (Coming Soon)

 Presentation- Present the finished racetrack game to others with an emphasis on the problem-solving/engineering process.
 Clearly explain the rules of your racetrack game and then set it up for participants to play it.

-Please stop back to this webpage for more information, links, tutorials and competition kits as we prepare for our first competition in the fall of 2020.
-Please direct questions to email@example.com.
+Please view this webpage for more information, links, tutorials and competition kits as we prepare for our first competition.
+Please direct questions to firstname.lastname@example.org.
 Thank you for your interest.

 1. Begin with research about making an RC racetrack- Key Seach Terms- Mini rc racetracks- The cars used for this competition are scaled 1/64" = 1'0" and will look similar to this: